 FameLab, the world’s leading science communication competition, is back!
-Held in more than 30 countries, the British Council and Cheltenham Festivals have teamed up again to bring FameLab to Ireland in 2018.
+Held in more than 30 countries, the British Council and Cheltenham Festivals have teamed up again to bring FameLab to Ireland in 2019.

-Armed only with their wits and a few props, the top newest voices in science, technology, engineering and maths from across Ireland will deliver short 3-minute pieces on bizarre and pertinent science concepts.
-Expect to hear anything from the physiology of dinosaur’s tails to the workings of your Circadian rhythm or even the science behind pimple popping.
+Armed only with their wits and a few props, the top newest voices in science, technology, engineering and maths from across Ireland will give 3 minute talks on always fascinating, sometimes bizarre science concepts.

 Expect to hear anything from the use of light to check the lungs of premature babies to mathematics in nature, detecting clots with 3D printing and bovine blood and, is the drastic rise in short-sightedness down to our smartphones!